Soumyabrata111/ncei-weather-data-downloader/README.md

 # ncei-weather-data-downloader
 A Python script that downloads global hourly weather data from the NOAA National Centers for Environmental Information (NCEI) website.

+## Adding Indian Stations Branch
+This repository has a new branch called indian-stations, which focuses only on downloading weather data for Indian stations.
+This branch contains a new Python script called NCEI_NOAA_Indian_Stations_csv_downloader.py, which can be used to download hourly weather data from the NCEI website for Indian stations only.

 ## Dependencies
 This script requires the dependencies, which are listed in the __requirements.txt__